wooneusean/suwariyomi/README.md

 1. Install [Android Studio](https://developer.android.com/studio) (or any IDE you prefer) and [Flutter](https://docs.flutter.dev/get-started/install).
 2. Clone the repo with `git clone https://github.com/wooneusean/suwariyomi.git`
 3. Run `flutter pub get` to retrieve dependencies.
-4. Connect to Firebase*
-5. Use your phone or connect your IDE to an emulator
+4. Use your phone or connect your IDE to an emulator
-6. Start making some changes
+5. Start making some changes

-\* You can use the emulator or create your own Firebase project but make sure to put the API keys and whatnot into .env.example and rename it to .env.

 ## Building